unioslo/pg-iam/docs/1-data-model.md

     - a capability can be obtained by a person or user who is a member of a set of specified requried groups
     - capabilities are linked to grants on resources
     - access control is therefore managed through group membership
+- Grants
+    - HTTP grants associate an HTTP method and URI pattern with a named capability